-Ceramic and porcelain tile is delicate Because of issues of moisture, movement, and adhesion, tile will work with certain types of subfloor--and can go dramatically wrong with other subfloor materials.
+For this reason, ceramic and porcelain tile floors can be considered somewhat delicate, despite the inherent strength of the material.
+Because of issues of moisture, movement, and adhesion, ceramic tile will work well with certain types of subfloor/underlayment systems and can go dramatically wrong with other subfloor materials.

 Cement-Based Backer Board